 Parents have the right to choose where their kids will be educated.
 This choice includes public or private elementary schools and secondary schools, including religious schools.
 It also includes charter schools and home schools.

-However, it is important to understand that the rights of children with disabilities who are placed by their parents in private elementary schools and secondary schools are not the same as those of kids with disabilities who are enrolled in public schools or placed by public agencies in private schools when the public school is unable to provide a free appropriate public education (FAPE).
+But parents should know that the rights of children with disabilities who are placed in private elementary schools and secondary schools are not the same as children with disabilities who are enrolled in public schools.

-Two major differences that parents, teachers, other school staff, private school representatives, and the kids need to know about are:
+Two major differences that parents, teachers, school staff, private school representatives, and kids need to know about are:

-- Children with disabilities who are placed by their parents in private schools may not get the same services they would receive in a public school.
+- Children with disabilities who are placed by their parents in private schools may not get the same services they would get in a public school.

-- Not all kids with disabilities placed by their parents in private schools will receive services.
+- Not all kids with disabilities placed by their parents in private schools will get services.

-The IEP process is complex, but it's also an effective way to address how your child learns and functions.
-If you have concerns, don't hesitate to ask questions about the evaluation findings or the goals recommended by the team.
-You know your child best and should play a central role in creating a learning plan tailored to his or her specific needs.
+The IEP process is complex, but it's also an effective way to address how your child learns.
+If you have concerns, be sure to ask about the evaluation findings or the goals recommended by your child's IEP team.
+You know your child best and should play a central role in creating a learning plan tailored to their specific needs.